azzan-amin-97/simple-geocoding-service-fastapi/README.md

-# Simple Geocoding Service using FastAPI
+# FastAPI Simple Geocoding Service
 A simple API which will returns the latitude and longitude for each requests using FastAPI and <a href="https://github.com/symerio/pgeocode">Pgeocode</a> Library

 ## Introduction